 Get More Sleep

 Sleep plays an important role in immune system health.
-Studies have shown that individuals who have a lack of sleep are more likely to get sick when exposed to viruses.
+Studies have shown that individuals who have a lack sleep are more likely to get sick when exposed to viruses.
 While we sleep, our bodies produce cytokines, proteins that help to regulate immunity and inflammation.
 A consistent lack of sleep results in lower cytokine production, which can leave our immune systems weak and vulnerable.
 While social distancing, use your extra time at home to get a full eight hours of sleep each night.
 If you can’t get a full night’s sleep, try to take short naps throughout the day.

 Eat Nutrient-Dense Foods

 Do your best to eat healthy foods while you’re home.
-Many foods offer vitamins and minerals to support your immune system, such as citrus, garlic, spinach, ginger, turmeric, broccoli, red bell pepper, and Greek yogurt.
+Many foods offer vitamins and minerals to support your immune systems, such as citrus, garlic, spinach, ginger, turmeric, broccoli, red bell pepper, and Greek yogurt.
 If you can’t find those items, aim to eat fresh fruits and vegetables every day and a diet high in protein.

 It’s important to make an extra effort to get up and move since we’re all spending the majority of our days inside.
 Regular exercise can help protect against a variety of diseases, including the common cold and flu.
 Not only does exercise promote overall better health, but it may promote better circulation, which allows the cells of the immune system to work more efficiently.
 Exercise also releases endorphins which will improve our mood and anxiety.